IntelligentSystemsLabUTV/ros2-examples/README.md

 2. `dev` adds a full desktop ROS 2 installation;
 3. `nvidia` adds correct support for Nvidia GPUs, in order to run GUI-based tools and GPU-enabled programs inside the container (this also requires the Nvidia runtime to be installed on the host system, on Ubuntu 20.04 this can be done by installing the `nvidia-docker2` package with `apt`).

 You can build such containers manually from inside the `config` folder and manage them manually through the Docker Engine, they are fully functional and allow to test ROS 2 capabilities without installing anything on the host system.
 In both containers, the default shell is Zsh with some custom prompts and plugins preinstalled.
+The command line arguments necessary to run them correctly are specified in the Dockerfile header for convenience.

 ### Docker Compose and Visual Studio Code